-- Complete professional education courses and other coursework deficiencies with a grade of C or higher. - Receive satisfactory ratings on dispositions evaluations by faculty. - Earn satisfactory ratings on cooperating teacher and university supervisor evaluations.
+- Complete professional education courses and other coursework deficiencies with a grade of Cor better. - Receive no more than two C-'s in professional education coursework. - Receive satisfactory ratings on dispositions evaluations by faculty. - Earn satisfactory ratings on cooperating teacher and university supervisor evaluations.